isamplesorg/vocabularyTemplate/docs/earthenv_material_extension_rock_sediment.md

 rocks...)
 BGS 'mud-grade sediment' or sedimentary rock definition is 'over 75% of the clasts smaller than  .032 mm', which is narrower than the definition here.
+- Sediment consisting of less than 30 percent gravel-size (2 mm) particles and with a mud-size to sand-size particle ratio greater than
+1. Clasts may be of any composition or origin.
+BGS  (Hallsworth and Knox, 1999, p.
+9) define the  'upper size limit of mud ... at 32 micrometers (.032 mm)', but Wentworth scale and Krumbein scale put boundary at .064 or .062 mm (inidistinguishable difference in rocks...)
+BGS 'mud-grade sediment' or sedimentary rock definition is 'over 75% of the clasts smaller than  .032 mm', which is narrower than the definition here.

 - **Source:**
 based on SLTTs 2004; Neuendorf et al. 2005; particle sizes defined from Krumbein phi scale (W C Krumbein and L L Sloss, Stratigraphy and Sedimentation, 2nd edition, Freeman, San Francisco, 1963; Krumbein and Pettijohn, 1938, Manual of Sedimentary Petrography: New York, Appleton Century Co., Inc.)